Project Management in a BI/DW/PM environment

 · Quality: The expected quality must be clearly defined at the beginning of the project in order to be able to assess it correctly and to spend the appropriate effort during the project to reach it.
 Quite often this part is neglected during the initiation of a BI/DW project which can lead to a final product which is not matching the quality expectation or to a project where significant efforts are spent to reach a quality which is not needed by the business.
 A correct definition of the quality expectation and needed accuracy of the data will avoid those issues.

 · Scope: The scope of the project needs to be clearly defined during the ‘Initiate' phase in order to be able to assess the impact of possible changes, which might occur during execution.
 This is a challenging task for a BI/DW project as quite often the scope is unclear or vague at the beginning of the project and refined later, but the necessary efforts should be made to avoid this.
 An incorrect or incomplete scope definition generally leads to projects exceeding budget due to uncontrollable changes.

 · Benefits: Maybe the most difficult aspect to define for a BI/DW project but maybe also the most important one.
 Why is the project started ?
 What are the benefits expected from it by the organization ?
-The BI/DW projects don't have usually a direct effect on the business of the organization so it is difficult to define measurable benefits that will be reached thanks to the product delivered by the project.
+The Business Intelligence & Data Warehousing projects don't have usually a direct effect on the business of the organization so it is difficult to define measurable benefits that will be reached thanks to the product delivered by the project.
 But other aspects should also be considered like the number of FTEs needed to produce the monthly reporting or the moment by when the weekly figures can be delivered thanks to the new solution.
 Those benefits can be measured and therefore will help to measure the benefits and the performance of the project.